 How Do I Calculate Child Support in Texas?

 Raising children is expensive.
 From food and clothes to healthcare, the list of reasons to open your wallet for your children is endless.
 If you are beginning the process of separating from your spouse or have a child with someone you were not married to, then you may be wondering just how the court puts a monetary amount on child support.
 Child support orders are some of the most often litigated cases in Texas and throughout the nation.
 This post will lay out a basic understanding of how the courts in Texas determine how much a parent or parents should pay to the other.
-For help with your case, contact The Queenan Law Firm’s Dallas child support lawyers to schedule a free legal consultation.
+For help with your case, contact The Queenan Law Firm’s Arlington, TX child support lawyers to schedule a free legal consultation.

 Texas Child Support Guidelines for Calculating Child Support Payments